Upgrade for a year-round camp

 Clarified wastewater is then discharged downstream for additional treatment.

-After secondary clarification, wastewater flows into a cluster of six Ecoflo biofilter units.
+After secondary clarification, wastewater flows into a cluster of six Ecoflo compact biofilter units.

 These units produce high-quality effluent by removing any remaining suspended solids and organic pollutants.
 The polishing process is passive and needs no energy.